SAP-samples/workzone-content-package-templates/workspace/README.md

 ### Translations of texts

-Translated texts of a workspace template should be maintained in `/src/i18n` folder.
+Translated texts of a workspace should be maintained in `/src/i18n` folder.
 Those will appear in a content package manager application to describe the workspace-template.
 The .properties files should use suffix below and be UTF-8 encoded.
 `_language_REGION`.
 **Example**